kavin-svesh08D/OIBSIP/README.md

 # OIBSIP
 Oasis infobyte java development
-[] Guess The Number – Java Console Game

-Guess The Number is a Java-based console game developed as part of my Java Development Internship task.
+Objective

-The player guesses a randomly generated number within a limited number of attempts based on the selected difficulty level.
+To develop a Java console-based game that allows users to guess a randomly generated number within a limited number of attempts based on difficulty levels

-used:
-Java,
-Scanner & Random,

-Features:
-Easy (1–50, 10 attempts)
-Medium (1–100, 7 attempts)
-Hard (1–500, 5 attempts)

-High/Low hints
-Score calculation
-Replay option
+Steps Performed

+Implemented difficulty selection with different number ranges and attempts Generated a random number using Java utilities
+Took user input and provided hints (Too High / Too Low) Calculated score based on attempts used
+Displayed game summary and replay option

+Used

+Java
+JDK
+Scanner and Random classes

+A fully functional Java console game demonstrating core Java concepts such as loops, conditionals, user input handling, and basic game logic.